ymmah/node/src/BatchWriter/README.md

 #### `Router.ts`
 Handles the communication between the different modules.

 In the previous service structure, the router would subscribe to events and call methods on controllers.
 Those controllers would then publish new messages.
-In the new system, all the subscribing/publishing and flow logic behaves more like a [saga](https://github.com/redux-saga/redux-saga).
+In the new system, all the subscribing/publishing of messages is handled by the router.
 This provides more clarity and flexibility.

 #### `Service.ts`